PyarakaSrikanth/Driving-Behavioral-Cloning/README.md

 The train-test split was done in 70:30 ratio and then 20% of training data was reserved for validation.
 The function [`data_generator()`](https://github.com/farhanhubble/CarND-Behavioral-Cloning-P3/blob/08ab6742c4b76a96857c5704f97038ece75f88aa/model.py#L157) returns a generator.
 It was used to create training, validation and test generators.

 The training generator was configured to use a batch size of 32 but it fetched only 16 samples from the training data and then add another 16 samples by horizontally flipping the original 16 images and negating their steering angles.
+So effectively the number of training samples doubled to 2x18774 samples.

-The validation generator fetched 32 images from the validation data.
+The validation generator fetched 32 images from the validation data and did not use flipped images.

-These generators were used to train the Nvidia model using mean sqaured loss metric and Adam optimizer.
+These generators were used to train the Nvidia model using mean squared loss metric and Adam optimizer.
 Adam was chosen because it works well with its default learning rate.

 The training was run for 5 epochs as validation loss would start increasing beyond that.
 The final training loss was 0.323, while the validation loss was 0.316.